 Paying your bills

 Most Danish bills have pre-printed payment slips attached.
-You can pay your bill at your bank, with online banking or at a post office.
-Note that post offices and the banks charge a service fee of no less than DKK 20 per over-the-counter payment.
+You can pay your bill at your bank, through online banking, or at a post office.
+Note that post offices and banks charge a service fee of no less than DKK 20 per over-the-counter payment.